 In Axon's 10 year history (you’ve read that right, it turned 10 in January 2020!) we have striven to take all received feedback to keep improving the look and feel.
 Not only usability for developers has been a main spear point, but the performance and flexibility of Axon was greatly influenced by what you and other users told us.

 In October 2018 the AxonIQ team released “Axon 4” combining Axon Framework with Axon Server, to further enhance developers to build applications based on these concepts.
 The main drive to release Axon 4?
 To improve the developer’s ability to focus on the business functionality of their application, whilst providing even more handles to address non-functional requirements their application requires.
-As shared earlier a great deal of these enhancements would not have been possible were it not for your input.
+As shared earlier a great deal of these enhancements would not have been possible without the community’s insights.
 All combined we feel that Axon 4 provides the most straightforward solution to building business agile applications.
+Mind you, not just for seasoned Axon developers, but also for those just starting on this journey.

 Although Axon 4 is over a year old, we still notice a great many usages of our previous major release.
 There is inherently nothing wrong with that of course, Axon 3 is a fine framework on its own.
 Regardless, any users of Axon 3 will be missing out on all the new features and enhancements all contributors have worked so hard on.